 The film's producer, Marvin Worth, knew Malcolm X in real life.
 Their friendship played a huge role in Worth acquiring the rights to tell Malcolm X's story in 1967, even though that took over 20 years.
 In the meantime, Worth produced his own Oscar-nominated documentary on the subject, and commissioned numerous scripts, including one by David Mamet.
 At one point, Eddie Murphy was interested in a script.
 When Spike Lee came on board, he read all the different scripts and opted for the first one, written by James Baldwin.

 Malcolm X worked as a porter on the New Haven Railroad.
-When researchers for the film contacted The Valley Railroad in Essex, CT, looking for period rail equipment, they discovered that the railroad had a coach that Malcolm X once worked on.
-It had just been obtained it from a train collector in Stonington, CT, who'd had it in his backyard for decades, and was being remodeled.
-The producers worked with the VRR to shoot some scenes in Essex, CT, and took a number of coaches to New York for filming.
+When researchers for the film contacted the Valley Railroad in Essex, Connecticut, looking for period rail equipment, they discovered that the railroad had a coach that Malcolm X once worked on.
+It had just been obtained from a train collector in Stonington, Connecticut, who had it in his backyard for decades, and was being remodeled.
+The producers worked with the VRR to shoot some scenes in Essex, Connecticut, and took a number of coaches to New York for filming.
 The coach, Great Republic, is now the First Class Parlor car on the Essex Steam Train.